 - Cancellation.
 You can often nominate the amount of coverage in the event that something prevents you from travelling - this should equal the full cost of your trip and any extras, but the higher the amount, the more expensive the policy becomes.

 - Travel delay.
 Count on at least US$250 per day, and look for exclusions relating to strikes, natural disasters, war and terrorism.
-But don’t expect to be showered with cash for a couple of hours spent sweating on a grounded aircraft: you are unlikely to be covered for delays less than 24 hours.
+But don't expect to be showered with cash for a couple of hours spent sweating on a grounded aircraft: you are unlikely to be covered for delays less than 24 hours if it's the airline's fault.

 - Airline and end supplier insolvency.
 If the people who took your money go bust, ensured you're covered by US$10,000 and then some.
 This is a relatively new addition to some policies, so you might have to shop around for this one.